Hansaraj09/TumorTrace/README.md

-Welcome to TumorTrace: Precision Segmentation for Brain Tumors.
+**Welcome to TumorTrace: Precision Segmentation for Brain Tumors**

-This reposioty levarges instance segmentation for Brain Tumor Detection.
+This repository leverages instance segmentation for Brain Tumor Detection.

 **What is instance segmentation??**